 The IPTAB also makes procedural attempts to help the parties settle by offering settlement conferences, etc.

-In the case of infringement disputes involving new plant varieties, the Ministry of Agriculture, Food and Rural Affairs (the Seed Committee) and the Ministry of Oceans and Fisheries (the Fishery Committee) offer mediations to parties to resolve their disputes.
+In infringement disputes involving new plant varieties, the Ministry of Agriculture, Food and Rural Affairs (the Seed Committee) and the Ministry of Oceans and Fisheries (the Fishery Committee) offer mediations to parties to resolve their disputes.

 If a parallel revocation proceeding is taking place, a party may request the infringement proceeding to be stayed in an infringement proceeding until a decision on invalidity is made in the parallel revocation proceeding.
 However, a party’s request to stay the infringement proceeding may or may not be accepted, at the court’s discretion.
 There are no other court proceedings that affect a currently ongoing proceeding.